confws/confws.github.io/_pages/call-for-papers.md

 The urgent global challenges of environmental crises and resource scarcity necessitate a fundamental shift toward more sustainable production and consumption models.
 In particular, transitioning from a linear to a circular production model is increasingly recognized as essential for corporate survival and competitiveness in European markets (link to the European agenda).
 Accordingly, the special focus will encompass two key analytical perspectives:
 {: .text-justify}

-(a) *AI-Driven Reconfiguration of Products, Processes, and Systems*

-This perspective explores how these technologies can address sustainability challenges and drive practical solutions that generate positive environmental, economic and societal impact.
+(a) *AI-Driven Reconfiguration of Products, Processes, and Systems:* This perspective explores how these technologies can address sustainability challenges and drive practical solutions that generate positive environmental, economic and societal impact.
 Investigating how AI techniques facilitate reconfiguration to meet sustainability goals, with a particular emphasis on modular design approaches, reconfigurable manufacturing systems, and AI-based diagnostic tools.
 {: .text-justify}

-(b) *Reconfiguring Production and Consumption Practices*

-This perspective includes examining how new drivers—such as emerging technologies, evolving meanings, and skill transformations—are introduced and integrated into existing practices.
+(b) *Reconfiguring Production and Consumption Practices:* This perspective includes examining how new drivers—such as emerging technologies, evolving meanings, and skill transformations—are introduced and integrated into existing practices.
 Analyzing to what extent the reconfiguration of production and consumption practices interrelates and and how targeted interventions can initiate self-reinforcing cycles of sustainable change.
 {: .text-justify}

 The special focus welcomes studies from various sectors (e.g., mobility, energy, furniture, and fashion) where system and practice reconfiguration are either actively taking place or holds significant potential to accelerate the transition toward sustainability.
 We welcome theoretical frameworks, methodological advancements, and reviews that contribute to a deeper understanding of reconfiguration strategies for sustainability and circularity.